 If you are experiencing any of the described symptoms it is an indication that your engine is not running as it should.
-To prevent any additional damage, start looking for a good place to safely pull over and turn the engine off and check a few basic items as outlined below.
+To find out what is wrong with your Toyota read the fault codes with an OBD-II scanner.
+See the step-by-step instructions and video in the next sections.

 - Locate the OBD2 port under the dashboard.

 - Plugin your OBD2 scanner.
 Turn on the ignition but do not start the engine.

 - Turn on the scanner and let it communicate with the car.
 Select Read Codes from the main menu.

 - Press enter and fault codes will display on the screen.
 Scroll to see all the codes.
 Make sure to check Current, Pending and Permanent codes.

 Write down all the codes and research all codes online.
 Don't start replacing parts on your Toyota based on the fault code only.
 Consult a mechanic for advice if necessary.